chora-io/mods/example/spec/02_msg.md

 # Msg Service

 The `example` module provides a message service for interacting with the state of the module.

+## Proto Definitions

-The messages are defined in the proto files available on [Buf Schema Registry](https://buf.build/chora/mods).
+The messages are defined in proto files available to view on [Buf Schema Registry](https://buf.build/chora/mods).

 <!-- listed alphabetically -->